Greenhouse is a proudly Canadian company. Our mission is to offer widespread, sustainable access to plant-based nutrition of the highest quality.

 We press all of our juices in small batches right here in Toronto.
 We don't use preservatives, additives, pasteurization, or HPP (high pressure processing)--they're the real deal, so please keep them chilled.

-We make our juice from 100% certified organic ingredients.
+We make our juice from organic ingredients.
 They are GMO-free and grown without chemical fertilizers, pesticides, or herbicides.

 We source our produce from local farms during the Ontario growing season, prioritizing "seconds," or the often less-loved, misshapen vegetables and fruits--and then we send the fibre back to the farms to be used as compost to help new crops grow.